davidjoffe/dave_gnukem/README.md

 * To choose the desired level, use the Up+L 'cheat' from within the game
 * To choose the desired 'game' i.e. 'mission' (i.e. set of levels), use the main game menu 'Select mission'
 * Ctrl+F6: Show level sprite instance statistics
+* Ctrl+F7: Show overview of all levels, with some basic stats on 'important' gameplay items

 Game Cheats Useful for Testing: